pijee/moreo/README.md

 Once you're connected, you send POST query with your command and Moreo send to your Minecraft rcon server and send you result.
 Each token spreads **one rcon server**.
 That's mean you can interact with many differents servers with the same account in same times, with differents tokens.

-For managing connection, Moreo use [Will Robert's Minecraft-Client](http://github.com/willroberts/minecraft-client)
+For managing rcon connection, Moreo use [Will Robert's Minecraft-Client](http://github.com/willroberts/minecraft-client)

 #
 # Users Database